 |400||$400 – $600|

-Arc fault circuit interrupter (AFCI) breakers protect against damaged wiring.
+Arc fault circuit interrupter (AFCI) breaker models: Cost between $25 to $60 and help protect against damaged wiring.

-Ground fault circuit interrupter (GFCI) models protect against water damage.
+Ground fault circuit interrupter (GFCI) models: Cost between $35 to $50 on average and help to protect against water damage.

 When the system needs both types, you have two choices.
 You can either use a combination AFCI/GFCI breaker or an AFCI breaker with a GFCI receptacle.
 They run about $40 to $60 at home improvement stores.
 These units are usually cheaper than buying the specialty products separately.

 Electrical repairs are dangerous.
 The perils of replacing your box are too many to consider doing it yourself.
-Pros pull the proper permits and work with your local power supplier.
-A professional will also be familiar with current code and safety requirements.
-This will ensure your family is safe from hazards, as well as prevent expensive repairs in the future.
+Not only can you rewire it incorrectly or go against coding, but improper grounding and handling of electrical wiring can lead to electrocution.
+A certified professional pulls the proper permits, works with your local power supplier, and knows the ins and outs of the current code and safety requirements.
+This will ensure your family is safe from hazards and prevent expensive repairs in the future.